quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 : The Largest Acknowledged value sent in an ACK frame.

 Unreported Missing:
-: Packets with packet numbers between the Largest Unacked and Largest Acked that have not yet been received.
+: Packets with packet numbers have not yet been received starting from Largest Acked upto the Largest Unacked.

 An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK when the gap